 With some green vegetables in focus in this article, it’s also important to acknowledge steamed veggies provides a wealth of vitamins to support good health and performance.Green veggies like kale have a high concentrations of antioxidant vitamins A, C, and K. Just one cup of chopped steam kale contains 885 mcg of vitamin A. It also helps protect against infection from pathogenic organisms.
 The vitamin C found in kale facilitates tissue repair, boosts the immune system, and provides antioxidant protection against pathogens and toxins.
 Kale is also incredibly rich in vitamin K and suppr a wide variety of bodily functions, including normal blood clotting, antioxidant activity, and bone health.Because veggies like kale contain an abundance of health and performance optimizing vitamins, you should keep them in your diet but only if you take action against its built-in problems.

 With the above in mind here are some suggestions.

 Keep the amount oxalates per day to around 100mg.
 Avoid having big amounts of high oxalate foods in one meal.

 Boiling / Steaming

-Boiling markedly reduced soluble oxalate content by 30-87% and was more effective than steaming (5-53%).
-An assessment of the oxalate content of cooking water used for boiling and steaming revealed an approximately 100% recovery of oxalate losses.
-The losses of insoluble oxalate during cooking varied greatly, ranging from 0 to 74%.
+Boiling markedly reduced soluble oxalate content by 30-80% and was more effective than steaming (50%).
+The losses of insoluble oxalate during cooking varied greatly, ranging from 0 to 70%.
 Because soluble sources of oxalate appear to be better absorbed than insoluble sources, employing cooking methods that significantly reduce soluble oxalate may be an effective strategy for decreasing oxaluria in individuals predisposed to the development of kidney stones.